-Identification of 'fingerprint' of rare tumor leads to development of cheap and reliable new testMay 19th, 2011 in Cancer /
+Identification of 'fingerprint' of rare tumor leads to development of cheap and reliable new testMay 19, 2011 in Medicine & Health / Cancer

 Researchers at the University of Oxford have developed a cheap and reliable diagnostic test for a rare form of cancer.
 The test involves screening tumour samples for a particular molecular fingerprint unique to this type of cancer.